Get Off My Lawn! Virginia Man Living Near School Bus Stop Puts Up Electric Fence To Keep Kids Off Property

 — CNN (@CNN) September 5, 2018

 Neighbors aren’t impressed.
-One, who asked not to be identified, considers the timing of the installation to be a giant middle finger to all of the schoolkids and their parents.
+One, who asked not to be identified, considers the timing of the installation to be a giant middle finger to all of the school kids and their parents.

 “The first day of school, really?
 C’mon now.
 It would have been different if it was a few days later or something.”